jianxiaoguo/addons/addons/postgresql-0.0.1/chart/postgresql/README.md

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.

-### Securing traffic using TLS

-TLS support can be enabled in the chart by specifying the `tls.` parameters while creating a release.
-The following parameters should be configured to properly enable the TLS support in the chart:

-- `tls.enabled`: Enable TLS support.
-Defaults to `false`
-- `tls.certificatesSecret`: Name of an existing secret that contains the certificates.
-No defaults.
-- `tls.certFilename`: Certificate filename.
-No defaults.
-- `tls.certKeyFilename`: Certificate key filename.
-No defaults.

-For example:

-* First, create the secret with the cetificates files:

-    ```console
-    kubectl create secret generic certificates-tls-secret --from-file=./cert.crt --from-file=./cert.key --from-file=./ca.crt
-    ```

-* Then, use the following parameters:

-    ```console
-    volumePermissions.enabled=true
-    tls.enabled=true
-    tls.certificatesSecret="certificates-tls-secret"
-    tls.certFilename="cert.crt"
-    tls.certKeyFilename="cert.key"
-    ```

-    > Note TLS and VolumePermissions: PostgreSQL requires certain permissions on sensitive files (such as certificate keys) to start up.
-Due to an on-going [issue](https://github.com/kubernetes/kubernetes/issues/57923) regarding kubernetes permissions and the use of `containerSecurityContext.runAsUser`, you must enable `volumePermissions` to ensure everything works as expected.

 ### Sidecars

 If you need  additional containers to run within the same pod as PostgreSQL (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
 Simply define your container according to the Kubernetes container spec.